Label Inference Attacks against Node-level Vertical Federated GNNs: Methodology

+In practice, as shown in Figure~\ref{fig:attack_framework}, assuming that the attacker controls a client $A$, the idea is to infer the private labels by trying to match the gradients $\nabla W$ for the local model $f_A$, computed based on the information returned by the server, with adversarial gradients generated by the attacker $\nabla W'$.
+This strategy is similar to the one proposed in~\cite{zhu2019deep} used to recover the training data in HFL.
+However, in HFL, an adversarial client controls a complete local model, including the gradients of all the parameters of the local model, while in VFL, the adversarial client controls only part of the federated model and has only access to the gradients of its local model which cannot run independently~\cite{fu2022label}, thus making the VFL setting more challenging.
 In our scenario, to generate the adversarial gradients $\nabla W'$, the attacker must replicate the entire architecture, including an approximation for the server model $g'$ and the set of synthetic labels $SynLabels$. $SynLabels$ are initialized as a tensor in which each element associated with a node of the input graph is an array with a length equal to the number of classes, and each element represents the probability for the node to belong to a specific class.
 We initialize the tensor arrays so that each class has an equal probability, i.e., we set the starting value of each vector element to $1/n$.
 According to the worst-case scenario presented in Section~\ref{sub:threatModel}, the number of classes $n$ can also be unknown to the attacker.
 In this situation, we leverage an unsupervised learning algorithm to identify optimal clusters for the node embeddings produced by the local model $f_A$ controlled by the attacker.
 In our approach, we rely on the HDBSCAN algorithm~\cite{mcinnes2017hdbscan}.
 The rationale behind the choice of this algorithm is related to its characteristic of automatically estimating the optimal number of clusters, making it one of the best candidates for our purpose.
 However, we believe any clustering algorithm equipped with a heuristic for estimating the number of clusters can be exploited for this task (such as k-means with the silhouette method~\cite{dinh2019estimating}).
-Depending on the scenario, the server model approximation $g'$ can be the exact clone of the classification network $g$ of the server in the \emph{full knowledge} case or an approximation with a different architecture in the {\em partial knowledge} and {\em no knowledge} cases.
+Depending on the scenario, the server model approximation $g'$ can be the exact clone of the classification network $g$ of the server in the \emph{basic knowledge} case or an approximation with a different architecture in the {\em limited knowledge} and {\em no knowledge} cases.